Use chroot with vsftpd to connect to FTPS with multiple users

 Operating environment and protocols used

-The protocol used is FTPS (Explicit mode), which is more secure than FTP for data connection exchange.
+The protocol used will be FTPS (Explicit mode), which is more secure for data connection than FTP.

 The vsftpd version is 3.0.5.